one-data-cookie/one-data-cookie.github.io/_notes/Checklists/Check these to understand the data.md

 ---
-title: Checklist for Understanding Data
+title: Check these to understand the data
 category: dataviz
 tags: [checklist]
 season: summer